CHCAA-EDUX/scientific-computing-01/classes/class3.md

 ### Prime numbers
-Lastly, let's try using the function to count how many prime numbers there are in a randomly generated list of 10 numbers between 2 and 100.
+Lastly, let's try using the functions to count how many prime numbers there are in a randomly generated list of 10 numbers between 2 and 100.

-## Hint at using functions from previously?

 1) Create a new script called `prime_analysis.py`.
 Make a list of all prime numbers between 2 and 100: